afredston/personalwebsite/content/home/join.md

 Many lists exist of national fellowships; you may find some relevant graduate fellowships on this [University of Miami page](https://graduate.rsmas.miami.edu/phd-and-ms-programs/ocean-sciences/national-fellowships-awards/index.html), some postdoc fellowships on this [University of Minnesota page](https://cbs.umn.edu/academics/departments/eeb/postdocs/opportunities), and both on [Dr. Jurgens' page](https://jurgenslab.com/grad-postdoc-funding/).
 Johns Hopkins University also maintains lists of [graduate](https://research.jhu.edu/rdt/funding-opportunities/graduate/) and [postdoctoral](https://research.jhu.edu/rdt/funding-opportunities/postdoctoral/) fellowships for all research fields.

 Dr. Fredston sometimes has additional funding for students and postdocs to join the lab.
-All prospective lab members should email her directly.
+All prospective lab members should email her directly, *unless you are applying for an advertised postdoc, in which case please use the UCSC job application website instead*.
 You should include the following in your email:

 1. A short summary (one paragraph or less) of your background and career goals.
 1. A short summary (one paragraph or less) of why you want to come to UCSC, and to the Fredston lab specifically.